top of page

 for

-Don't just tell people what you oppose, also tell them what you stand for.
+To change narratives, we need to tell our own story, and avoid reacting to others.
 We need to be as good at celebrating the things we want to see in the world as we are at criticising the things we want to stop.
-Instead of operating through the prism of negative stereotypes and myths you want to tear down, build up new ideas of your own.
-If advertisers can sell anything, we can find creative new ways to promote tolerance, kindness and humanity.
+Instead of operating through the prism of harmful ideas we want to tear down, we can find creative ways to build up truly radical values like openness, empathy and kindness.

 problem